oils-for-unix/oils/doc/known-differences.md

 ### More Parsing Differences

-These differences occur in "second passes" of the parser.
+These differences occur in subsequent stages of parsing, or in runtime parsing.

 #### Assignments can't have redirects